SiriusW823/Full-Quantum-5Atom-QAC/README.md

 .\.venv\Scripts\activate  # Windows
 pip install -r requirements.txt
 ```
 If `rdkit-pypi` fails on your platform, install RDKit via conda-forge and pip the rest.
+Packages are pinned to NumPy 1.26.x to avoid `_ARRAY_API` incompatibilities with RDKit and PennyLane.

 ### Run Training
 ```bash